Bartlesville Radio » News » Interim Study on Law Enforcement, Mental Health Held

 Interim Study on Law Enforcement, Mental Health Held

-State Rep. Derrel Fincher, a Republican from Bartlesville, hosted an interim study on Tuesday examining the use of mobile technology that helps provide mental health support for people interacting with law enforcement and that can be used by the officers themselves.
+State Representative Derrel Fincher, a Republican from Bartlesville, hosted an interim study on Tuesday examining the use of mobile technology that helps provide mental health support for people interacting with law enforcement and that can be used by the officers themselves.

 The study was held before the House Public Safety Committee.